MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d9/d3dxgetimageinfofromfile.md

 ## <a name="remarks"></a>Commenti

-Questa funzione supporta sia stringhe Unicode che ANSI.
+Questa funzione supporta entrambe le stringhe Unicode e ANSI.

 ## <a name="requirements"></a>Requisiti